Algebraic approach for the one-dimensional Dirac-Dunkl oscillator: Introduction

-The Dunkl-operators were used to study some problems of quantum mechanics such as isotropic oscillator and the Coulomb problem \cite{GEN1,GEN2,GEN3,GEN4}.
+The Dunkl operators have been used to study Hamiltonians with reflection operators, which most notably appear in the context of the Calogero-Sutherland integrable models and their generalizations \cite{Brink,Lapointe}.
+Later, these operators were used to study some problems of quantum mechanics such as isotropic oscillator and the Coulomb problem \cite{GEN1,GEN2,GEN3,GEN4}.
 In these works, the authors obtained the symmetry of each problem (called Schwinger-Dunkl algebra) and the exact solutions of the Schr\"odinger equation in terms of Jacobi, Laguerre and Hermite polynomials.
 In fact, in Refs. \cite{NOS1,NOS2} we studied the two-dimensional Dunkl-oscillator and the Dunkl-Coulomb problems in terms of the $su(1,1)$ Lie algebra and the theory of unitary irreducible representations.

-Recently, the Dunkl derivatives were also used to study some relativistic problems, such as the Dirac equation and the Dirac harmonic oscillator in one and two dimensions \cite{Chung,NOS3}.
+Recently, the Dunkl derivatives were also used to study some non-relativistic and relativistic problems, such as the one-dimensional box problem \cite{Chung5}, the Dirac equation and the Dirac harmonic oscillator in one and two dimensions \cite{Chung,NOS3}.
 The aim of the present work is to introduce an $SU(1,1)$ algebraic approach to obtain the eigenfunctions and energy spectrum of the $(1+1)$-dimensional Dirac-Dunkl oscillator.